-We look for companies that trade below our estimate of their true worth thus providing a potential superior return.
+We look for companies that trade below our estimate of their true worth thus providing a satisfactory potential return.
 We determine value in the following ways:

 Price/ (Potential or Actual) Earnings